 Warriors in Motion Summer Programs

-Warriors in the appropriate geographical areas will receive a link to register in The Post that is emailed out from Wounded Warrior Project®.
-When registration is open, you can also click on the link next to the listing on our website to get to the registration form.
-If you have specific questions about any of our events, please feel free to contact us at 518-734-5070 or email Caroline Lynch (email@example.com) or Pam Greene (firstname.lastname@example.org).Program Information Golf Programs Cycling Programs Paddling Programs Outdoor Adventure Programs 90 Day Challenge Lake Sports Extravaganza Women’s Multi Sport Retreat Spa
+If you have specific questions about any of our events, please feel free to contact us at 518-734-5070 or email Caroline Lynch (email@example.com) or Pam Greene (firstname.lastname@example.org).Program Information Golf Programs Cycling Programs Paddling Programs Outdoor Adventure Programs Lake Sports Extravaganza

 NOTE: Novice Golf 2 is a prerequisite to Novice Golf 3.
 Put your new golf skills to the test as part of the Adaptive Sports Foundation Warrior-Volunteer Golf Outing.
 You will have the opportunity to play a round of golf with some of our volunteers one day and then play in a fun “tournament” on the next day.

 NOTE: This program is only open to experienced golfers.
-If unsure which golf program to sign up for, call Pam at the Adaptive Sports Foundation (518-734-5070).
+If unsure which golf program to sign up for, call Pam or Caroline at the Adaptive Sports Foundation (518-734-5070).
 Course instructors include a physical therapist, a fitness and conditioning specialist, and a PGA golf pro who work together to provide a comprehensive golf fitness and lesson program.
 After the review, each warrior will get his/her own exercise prescription program to pursue at home.
 Video analysis and swing assessment will complete the course.
-Participants will play one round of golf.Golf 2 for experienced golfers (June 28-30, 2016)
+Participants will play one round of golf.Golf 2 for experienced golfers (June TBD 2017)

 This course helps develop safe cycling skills and gives cyclists the confidence they need to ride safely and legally in traffic or on the trail.
 Included in the course will be the opportunity to learn how to select bicycles for a variety of disabilities as well as how to maintain bikes.
 This course covers bicycle safety checks, fixing a flat, on-bike skills, and crash avoidance techniques.
 Participants will also explore the role of nutrition in personal fitness and develop cycling training programs that include a nutrition component.
-Course include practical experience on road bikes, recumbents and hand cycles.Cycling 2 (August 30 – September 1, 2016) Continue to improve your riding skills on either the road, bike paths or mountain biking.
+Course include practical experience on road bikes, recumbents and hand cycles.Cycling 2 (August TBD 2017) Continue to improve your riding skills on either the road, bike paths or mountain biking.
 Participants will have the opportunity to go for longer rides and put their skills to work in a variety of situations.
 This is great training if you are training for a long ride such as Soldier Ride.
-Mountain Bike 1 (June 14-16, 2016)
+Mountain Bike 1 (June TBD 2017)